Technigo/project-portfolio/README.md

 # The problem
 I think it was hard to know what to start with - so much things to do.
-Tried to split the project into small pieces and started to section-up the page-skeleton with HTM, then moved on with CSS and responsivess.
+Tried to split the project into small pieces and started to section-up the page-skeleton with HTML, then moved on with CSS and responsivess.
 And lastly the accessibility-testing-tingy.

 I know there is more work to be done with the site but this is what I managed to come up with this week.